 Contract Term CEO Group Executives

 Contract type (1) Permanent Permanent

 Notice period 12 months 6 months

 Severance (2) n/a 6 months

-STVR entitlements on termination generally not entitled to an ST STVR. • At the Board's discretion, whe by the Board, Executives who resign or are dismissed are VR payment and will forfeit the unvested deferred portion of their re an Executive's exit is related to retrenchment, retirement or ntitled to an STVR payment.
+STVR entitlements on termination generally not entitled to an S STVR. • At the Board's discretion, where the state of the state o Unless otherwise determined by the Board, Executives who resign or are dismissed are generally not entitled to an STVR payment and will forfeit the unvested deferred portion of their STVR.
+At the Board's discretion, where an Executive's exit is related to retrenchment, retirement or death, the Executive may be entitled to an STVR payment.

-LTVR entitlements on termination Unless otherwise determined by the Boa • Executives who resign or are dismisse unvested LTVR awards; and • Where an Executive's exit is related to the Board: dismissed before the end of the performance period will forfeit all lated to retrenchment, retirement or death, any unvested LTVR vith performance measured at the end of the performance period
+LTVR entitlements on termination unvested LTVR awards; and • Where an Executive's exit is who resign or are dismissed before the end of the performance period will forfeit all FVR awards; and executive's exit is related to retrenchment, retirement or death, any unvested LTVR attitute unchanged with performance measured at the end of the performance period